Deep Cryogenic Treatment Of Trumpets

 Trumpets Case Study

 It didn’t take long, given the science’s relatively short history, for musicians to wonder what cryogenics could do for them.
 After all, for a serious musician, improving the sound of your trumpet, saxophone, flute, or horn an intriguing proposition.
-Finally, after years of speculation, curiosity got the better of some dedicated players who decided to see what effect the deep cryogenic atreatment of a trumpet would have.
+Finally, after years of speculation, dedicated players who decided to see what effect the deep cryogenic treatment of a trumpet would have.

 Jason Blough of the Trumpet Players’ International Network (TPIN) wanted to find out for himself whether the deep cryogenic treatment of a trumpet actually made a measurable difference in the instrument’s sound or quality.
 To test this, Jason received four loaned trumpets from members of TPIN and enlisted the help of a professional instrument repairer and cryogenic processor, as well as four professional-level trumpet players.
 A physicist was also recruited for spectral analysis of the instruments, the results of which showed some interesting information and are linked on the study’s page.

 Each trumpet would be professionally cleaned, then played.
-The professional player would then grade the performance of the individual horns using their years of experience to form an impression of the instrument’s qualities.
+The professional player would then grade the performance of the horns using their years of experience to judge of the instrument’s qualities.
 After which, three of the four horns would be treated then returned, along with the fourth untreated “control” horn which was not identified to the players, for another round of play-testing.
 This would give a fairly good idea of whether improving the sound of your trumpet was indeed possible with cryogenics.

 Results were measured under the following metrics.